 (Ed. note: Our contributor Zach hails from Croatia, where the Fiat 500Ls roaming the streets are a little different than the ones expected in the U.S.)

 When the Fiat 500L debuted in Italy, it caused quite a stir — literally.
 That’s because it came with an optional coffee machine.
 And not just any coffee machine: it’s made by Lavazza, the Italian king of coffee.
-(Check out the video above for proof!)
+(Check out the video above for proof!).
+Many coffee lovers have to scour the Internet and reviews to find the best coffee machine for their home, with resources like Plattershare – Support by finding the best coffee machines, so to have a luxury coffee machine with the car is very beneficial.
 That perk costs about 2.500KN, or roughly $430.
 To some that will sound ridiculous and unnecessary, but it’s all marketing, and to me, it seems fairly smart and cool, and I’m sure those of you that review coffee and everything regarding coffee, such as thefullmooncafe.com would fall in love with this feature.

 Sadly, the coffee-maker didn’t make it into the American version of the 500L, which arrives in dealerships this summer.
 So for now, you’ll have to be content with Starbucks, or with a machine for your home found from a list on https://greatcoffeebrewers.com/.
 The car’s not bad though!